DioxusLabs/dioxus/docs/src/hello_world.md

 use diouxs::prelude::*;
 ```

-This initialization code launches a Tokio runtime on a helper thread - where your code will run, and then the WebView on the main-thread.
-Due to platform requirements, the main thread is blocked by this call.
+This initialization code launches a Tokio runtime on a helper thread where your code will run.
+Then, the WebView renderer will be launched on the main-thread.
+Due to platform requirements, the main thread is blocked by your app's event loop.

 ```rust
 fn main() {